Creating Stairs with Glass or Cable Railings

 - Check the box next to Follow Stairs.

 - On the Newels/Balusters panel, next to Panel Type, click on the Library button to display the Select Library Object dialog.

 - You can either search by a keyword, such as Glass or Cable, or browse to Chief Architect Core Catalogs> Architectural> Fences & Railings> Glass to choose an appropriate panel type.

 For the purposes of this example, we will choose the Glass Panel, and click OK to return to the Railing Specification dialog.

-- Click OK again to apply these changes and close the Railing Specification dialog.
+- Click OK again to apply these changes and close the dialog.

 Now that we've created one glass panel railing to follow the stairs, we can create a copy of it and move it to the other side of the staircase.

-Creating an exact duplicate the railing and positioning it
+To create an exact duplicate of the railing and position it

 - With the railing still selected, click on the Multiple Copy edit tool.

 - Click the Multiple Copy Interval button on the newly displayed edit toolbar.